andreacoppari/number_picking/README.md

 student_index = digit_sum % 18
 ```

-This wrapping creates bias.
-The mod operation skews the distribution in favor of students near the center of the list, **but only when using large enough numbers**.
+This wrapping creates bias. **When there's no overflow** (i.e., digit sums aren't wrapped with a modulo), students in the middle of the list are more likely to be selected — the distribution is peaked around mid-range values.

+Applying a modulo (e.g., % 18) helps flatten the distribution by spreading the bias more evenly across the list — **but this only works well when the range of numbers is large enough to populate the entire digit sum space uniformly**.

 ### Comparison Example